Man killed by police after mask dispute at Michigan store

 The shooting occurred in Eaton County, southwest of Lansing, about 30 minutes after the stabbing at a Quality Dairy store, state police Lt.
 Brian Oleksyk said.

-A sheriff's deputy spotted the man's vehicle in a residential neighborhood and shot him when he tried to attack her with a knife, Oleksyk said.
+A sheriff's deputy spotted the man's vehicle in a residential neighborhood and shot him when he got out of his car and tried to attack her, Oleksyk said.

+“Drop the weapon!
+Drop the weapon!” the officer, a 22-year veteran, demanded, according to surveillance video released by police.

+The man, Sean Ruis, was holding a screwdriver and knives, Eaton County Sheriff Tom Reich said.

 The stabbing victim was in stable condition at a hospital.
 Gov. Gretchen Whitmer has ordered people to wear masks in stores to reduce the risk of spreading the coronavirus.